321 Years Ago

 They fell into a rhythm with their work quickly– Leandros didn’t even need to use his planned conversation starters.
-He was pleased to find they worked will together.
+He was pleased to find they worked well together.
 He had an eye for the big picture, and Roman for details.
 Roman’s intense focus rivaled his own– so much so that they worked straight through lunch without realizing it, finishing most of what was supposed to be a multi-week project in one day.
 Eventually, Leandros was the first to put his book down.

 “I think we’ve earned ourselves a break,” he said, stretching his arms over his head, his back cracking once, twice with the movement.

 “Mm,” Roman hums, still staring down at their work with a frown.

 “Roman,” Leandros said, when Roman didn’t move.
 “A break.
 This project certainly isn’t worth overworking yourself over.”

 “You’re right,” Roman said, finally putting down the paper in his hand.
 “But what, exactly, did you think we’d do during this ‘break’ instead?”

 Leandros frowned.
 “Talk, I hope?
 I was curious to know how you’ve been readjusting to Alfheim.”

 Roman only raised an eyebrow.